DSPS: Differentiable Stellar Population Synthesis: Discussion

-The availability of gradient information is another performance benefit of the JAX-based implementation of DSPS.
-This feature should be useful in a wide range of applications.
-As we have already mentioned, when fitting the SEDs of individual galaxies, gradient-based optimization and inference algorithms substantially outperform other methods, particularly in high dimensions.
+The availability of gradient information is another benefit of the JAX-based implementation of DSPS.
+As discussed in \S\ref{sec:intro}, gradient-based optimization and inference algorithms substantially outperform other methods, particularly in high dimensions.
+Gradient availability also facilitates leveraging numerous recent developments in AI-enhanced inference \citep[e.g.,][]{zehgal_etal22_npe,wong_etal22_flowmc}, and advanced inference techniques such as these are becoming increasingly common in SED modeling \citep[e.g.,][]{hahn_desi_provabgs_2022,hahn_melchior_2022_npe,khullar_nord_etal2022_digs}.
 Gradient information is also extremely useful when conducting a sensitivity analysis; for example, tracing the trajectory of exact gradients simplifies the task of identifying degeneracy directions across the parameter space of a model, and the availability of second-order gradients enables methods using the Fisher information matrix.

-We also expect that the property of differentiability will play a key role in simulation-based forward models of the galaxy--halo connection.
+We expect that the property of differentiability will play a key role in simulation-based forward models of the galaxy--halo connection.
 In such applications, the target data vectors are summary statistics of an entire galaxy population, whereas in this work we have only demonstrated gradients pertaining to individual galaxies.
 In forward-modeling applications targeting large-scale structure observables, we will use the techniques presented in \citet{hearin_etal21_shamnet} to propagate the gradients of individual SEDs through to the one-point estimators used to measure the luminosity function and the distribution of galaxy colors, as well as the two-point estimators of the clustering and lensing of galaxy samples selected by their photometry and/or emission lines.
+Coupling these techniques to the Diffstar model will enable cosmological simulation-based analyses of an entire population of galaxy SEDs and photometry, including predictions for the redshift-dependent spatial distribution of galaxy SEDs across linear and nonlinear regimes \citep[see][for further discussion]{alarcon_etal21}.